Damages and Materiality: Effects on voluntary disclosure: Literature Review

 \section{Literature Review}

 Dye in (Dye, 2017) studies a revised form of the standard two-period disclosure problem of (Dye, 1985) in which a seller of an asset, who may receive a private signal on the estimated intrinsic value of the asset, decides whether to disclose the signal realization to potential buyers.
 The revision (Dye, 2017) introduces is that after the sale a non-disclosing seller is liable to damages specified by a damages-multiplier times the amount the buyers of the asset overpaid for the asset.
 The overpayment is calculated based on what the asset would have sold for, if the seller's signal had been disclosed in the market.
 That is, the model of legal damages assumes the seller-observed signal value is discovered by the courts after the sales transaction is completed.
 Dye in (Dye, 2017) establishes several counter-intuitive results within this simple model setting.
 He shows that when the numerical value for the damages multiplier is increased this leads to the seller being less likely to disclose the private signal, and this decline in disclosure also follows if an independent fact-finder (auditor) is more likely to detect non-disclosure.
 This leads Dye to conclude that his result yields the important paradoxical conclusion that greater damages payments for non-disclosure generate less disclosure (p.
 706).
-His result is derived by showing that the equilibrium non-disclosure cutoff is increasing in the \textit{damages multiplier}.
-The Dye result is sometimes described as a pure-insurance effect because when investors are given litigation rights to seek compensation, they incorporate this in the pricing of the seller asset.
+The Dye result is sometimes described as a pure-insurance effect because when investors are given litigation rights to seek compensation, they incorporate its effect in the pricing of the seller asset.
 Since investors rationally believe they are price protected against non-disclosure, the investors become less cautious.
 As we shall see below, our model makes a different prediction, because we show how raising damages awards may incentivize a firm to switch earlier to a candid (full) disclosure strategy away from a sparing (cutoff) strategy (see Main Theorem).
-That is, although the cutoff rises for the sparing strategy the firm chooses to switch away from that strategy
+That is, although the cutoff rises for the sparing strategy (Proposition 4(b)) the firm chooses to switch away from that strategy.